* This is the Consumer Version. *

 Tobacco use (any kind) and alcohol are the main risk factors for developing esophageal cancer, although more so for squamous cell carcinoma than for adenocarcinoma.
 People who have had certain human papillomavirus infections, who have had head and neck cancer, or who have undergone radiation therapy to the esophagus for treatment of other nearby cancers are at greater risk of developing esophageal cancer.

 In late stages, the cancer may completely block the esophagus.
-Swallowing becomes impossible so that secretions build up in the mouth, which can be very distressing.
+Swallowing becomes impossible, so secretions build up in the mouth, which can be very distressing.

 Because esophageal cancer usually is not diagnosed until the disease has spread, the death rate is high.
 Fewer than 5% of people survive more than 5 years.
 Many die within a year of noticing the first symptoms.
 Exceptions include adenocarcinomas that are diagnosed when they are still very shallow (superficial).
 These shallow cancers sometimes are cured by being burned away with radio waves (radiofrequency ablation) or cut away through an endoscope.

 Surgery to remove a tumor offers the most prolonged relief but seldom cures, because the cancer usually has spread by the time of surgery.
-Chemotherapy combined with radiation therapy may relieve symptoms and lengthen survival time by a few months.
+Chemotherapy combined with radiation therapy (see Combination Cancer Therapy) may relieve symptoms and lengthen survival time by a few months.
 Sometimes preoperative radiation therapy combined with chemotherapy can increase the surgical cure rate.

-Other measures aim only to relieve symptoms, particularly difficulty swallowing.
+Other measures are aimed at relieving symptoms, particularly difficulty swallowing.
 Such measures include stretching open the narrowed area of the esophagus and then inserting a flexible metal mesh tube (a stent) to keep the esophagus open, burning the cancer with a laser to widen the opening, and using radiation therapy to destroy the cancer tissue obstructing the esophagus.

 Another technique for symptom relief is photodynamic therapy, in which a light-sensitive dye (contrast agent) is given by vein (intravenously) 48 hours before treatment.
 The dye is absorbed by cancer cells to a much greater degree than by the cells of normal surrounding esophageal tissue.
 When activated by light from a laser passed into the esophagus through an endoscope, the dye destroys cancer tissue, thus opening the esophagus.
 Photodynamic therapy destroys obstructing lesions more rapidly than radiation or chemotherapy in people who cannot tolerate surgery because of poor health.